 Thankfully their ingenuity prevailed and they discovered some very clever ways to cool down while sleeping, without the modern luxuries like air conditioning or electric fans.

-We’re not talking about the thread count in your Egyptian cotton sheets but rather, some helpful tips you can apply tonight to keep cool during those hot summer nights.
+Here are some helpful tips you can apply to keep cool during those hot summer nights.

 1. Damp Sheets

 Sleep under a blanket that has been dipped in cold water and then run it through the washing machine on the “spin” cycle.
 It should be cool and damp, not wet.

 You might need to sleep on a towel to protect your mattress from moisture.
 In extreme cases, a second “dipping” might be needed.